Self-hosting Best Practices

 t3.medium, or a server of equivalent capacity, is the minimum requirement for running Appsmith.
 This should scale well for hundreds of users.
 If you expect ~500 concurrent users, consider picking a

 - Ensure you have a healthy free disk space, at least 10-15 GB free, on your server at all times.

-- Unless your server’s capacity exceeds the recommended minimum, please do not run other self-hosted applications on the same server as Appsmith.
+- Do not run other self-hosted applications on the same server as Appsmith.

 - Disable form login & configure a federated login method like Google OAuth or SAML SSO.